acharyapravya/Sample_React_Typescript/README.md

 -   `yarn docker-update-deps` to remove and rebuild the container image with updated dependencies
 -   `yarn docker-exec` to open an interactive ash shell inside the container

 ### Execution
 Excute below command inside root folder.

 `yarn dist`
 `yarn watch`

-## Simple-Dashboard-UI
-Simple Dashboard UI with Side Nav bar and collapsible menu.

-### Software Requirement
-1. install node version > 10

-### Installation
-Execute command `yarn install` in root of the project to install dependencies.

 ### start project
 Execute command `yarn watch` in root of the project to start project.